-Nadia Edwards, a Frankfort, Ill. native, is in her third season as the DePaul head volleyball coach.
+Nadia Edwards, a Frankfort, Ill. native, is in her fourth season as the DePaul head volleyball coach.
 She became the fifth head coach in program history after joining the Blue Demon staff in February of 2010.
 Edwards boasts a high level of experience as a student-athlete at Penn State before a professional playing career overseas along with assistant coaching experience at Ohio State and Ohio University.

-Prior to becoming the fifth head coach at DePaul, Edwards served as an assistant at Ohio State for two seasons.
+Prior to DePaul, Edwards served as an assistant at Ohio State for two seasons.
 With the Buckeyes, she helped the program reach the second round of the 2009 NCAA Championship after finishing fourth in the Big Ten.
 Edwards tutored a pair of All-Big Ten honorees while working with the middle hitters.
 She also coordinated travel, camps and clinics, and oversaw community outreach programs.

 After a stint as a graduate assistant at Virginia Tech, Edwards joined Carlston and the Ohio University volleyball staff in May 2005.
 The Bobcats claimed three straight Mid-American Conference titles and advanced to the Sweet Sixteen of the 2005 NCAA Championship.
 Ohio made three straight NCAA appearances and was ranked in the AVCA top 25 for 42 consecutive weeks.